Racial and Religious Tolerance Act 2001

 The Racial and Religious Tolerance Act 2001 is an Act of the Parliament of Victoria, Australia, that makes behaviour that incites or encourages hatred, serious contempt, revulsion or severe ridicule against another person or group of people, because of their race or religion, unlawful in Victoria.
 The Act was passed during the premiership of Steve Bracks and went into effect on 1 January 2002.
+From June 30, 2026 the legislation gets repealed and replaced with a new Anti-Vilification Act.

 The Act also prohibits racist graffiti, racist posters, racist stickers, racist comments made in a publication, including the Internet and email, statements at a meeting or at a public rally.
 The Act explicitly applies to public behaviour – not personal beliefs.

 Provisions

 Section 8(1) of the Act provides: